ashiina/lambda-local/README.md

 Lambda-local
 ============

-Lambda-local lets you test Amazon Lambda functions on your local machine with stub data.
+Lambda-local lets you test Amazon Lambda functions on your local machine with sample event data.
 The `context` of the Lambda function is already loaded so you do not have to worry about it.
 You can pass any `event` JSON object as you please.